 As a result, various competitors, like Roger Gracie, had used this choke type in the top competitions.

-As a result, The cross choke is a blood choke that will put the opponent to sleep unless he taps out first.
+The cross-choke mechanism relies on applying enough pressure on the opponent’s carotid arteries on both sides.
+It is a blood choke that will put the opponent to sleep unless he taps out first.

 Arm Triangle Choke

-The arm-triangle choke is identical to the traditional BJJ triangle, except the attacker utilizes his arms rather than his legs to complete the submission.
+This choke technique is identical to the traditional BJJ triangle, except the attacker utilizes his arms rather than his legs to complete the submission.
+It is among those blood chokes that put massive pressure on the opponent’s carotid arteries.

 Related: Arm Triangle Choke Tips And Tricks You Need To Know